27th Jan 2023

 If you could buy any building in your county, which would it be?

-There’s a house beside Lough Ennell where I’m from that I’ve always wanted to live by the lake and this house is that house I’ve always wanted to live in but no one will ever sell it and it’s my dream home.
+There’s a house beside Lough Ennell where I’m from that I love.
+I’ve always wanted to live by the lake and this house is the house I’ve always wanted to live in but no one will ever sell it and it’s my dream home.

 What’s your favourite hotel in your county?